st22nestrel/Solana-Auditor-Entry-Task/solana-trainee-task/Readme.md

 You can run program with `cargo run` and provide all necessary inputs, or provide file to be read from as an argument `cargo run --release -- --file <PATH-TO-FILE>`.

 Program expects that you input valid integer numbers, otherwise it will fail.
-It will
+It will display error message and will not prompt you to type the number again.